vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 persons instead of one rupee from one." he said ; and on this principle he set about collecting funds for the Home Rule Deputation.
-He made extensive tours in Belgaum, Nasik, Sholapur, Thana, and Kolaba dis- tricts, where along with the inevitable addresses and processions, large purses were presented to him.
+He made extensive tours in Belgaum, Nasik, Sholapur, Thana, and Kolaba dis###tricts, where along with the inevitable addresses and processions, large purses were presented to him.
 His tour in the Central Provinces and Berar was from this